 THE EXPERIENCE: MAPS volunteer technician positions are demanding and challenging but also rewarding and exciting, as evidenced by crew testimonials and the number of past technicians that return to IBP for subsequent field seasons.
 You will learn a tremendous amount about avian ecology, behavior, and identification.
-Plus, many of our locations are recognized by the Audubon Society and the American Bird Conservancy as Important Bird Areas.
+Many of our locations are recognized by the Audubon Society and the American Bird Conservancy as Important Bird Areas, and some of the banding stations at Yosemite National Park are some of the longest-running stations in the country, with Hodgdon Meadow having over 30 years of banding records.
 Furthermore, the experience gained as a MAPS volunteer is valued by prospective employers, including IBP where our staff biologists start out as crew members.
 In fact, two of our past technicians have returned to work at IBP with doctorate degrees!
 We guarantee you will find your summer as a MAPS volunteer one of the most memorable of your life.
 Best of all, you will have the opportunity to spend the summer in some of the most beautiful areas of the country and meet fantastic people; people who may become life-long friends.